Florune/florune-documentation/src/services/identity.md

 * Based on **ERC-1056** Ethereum standard
 * Fully **user-controlled** – no centralized authority required
-* Portable across platforms and services
+* Portable
-* Compatible with **verifiable credentials**
+* Compatible with W3C **verifiable credentials** v2.0
 * Secure and cryptographically verifiable

 **How It Works:**

 1. User creates a DID linked to their blockchain wallet.
-2. The DID stores essential metadata and public keys on-chain.
+2. The DID stores essential metadata and public keys/delegates on-chain.
 3. Users control access to their identity data through wallet authorization.
-4. Can be used for signing agreements, documents, and interacting with Florune services.
+4. Can be used for verifying agreements, documents, and interacting with services.

 **Use Case Example:**